Black-Photon/Metro-Test/README.md

 But in the end, there's only one space.
 And all the competitors, created one great race.

-All across the Galaxy, people came to watch.
+All across the Galaxy, people came to watch!
 Until eventually one day, a starship came by.

 And everything changed